WeirdMidas/AetherAtlas/README.md

 - performance:  min 1.1+1.2, idle 0.5+0.8
 - fast:         min 1.1+1.8, idle 0.5+1.6
 - Groups Tasks that use up to 30% of the little cluster into a single small core
-- Migration cost of 1ms
+- 1ms migration cost.
+Focus on cache locality

 sdm765/sdm765g (Schedutil)
 - powersave:    min 1.3+0.6+0.8, idle 0.3+0.6+0.8